FYS Courses of Instruction

 What is the origin of the notion of “natural resource”?
 What is the connection between past and present colonialism and the current ecological crisis in Latin America?
 And, what is the relation between cultural diversity and a sustainable economy?
 In this seminar, we will explore these questions (and more) by looking at the history of Latin America through primary and secondary texts, including Latin American Literary, philosophical, aesthetic, legal, political, and economic texts.
 We will read both canonical and non-canonical writings from the colonial and modern periods as well as indigenous literature.
 The course will place this tradition in dialogue with the most recent developments of eco-feminism, materialist ontologies, discussions of environmental justice, “deep ecology,” and the rights of non-human nature.
 Readings will be selected from Domingo Sarmiento, Jose de Acosta, Andres Bello, Domitila Barrios, Ivonne Guevara, Enrique Leff, Luis Sepulveda, Donna Haraway, Jason Moore, McKenzie Wark, Timothy Morton, Naomi Klein, and John Clark.
 Throughout the course, we will consider how indigenous ideals of solidarity, reciprocity, and emancipation offer an alternative to strategies of domination.

 The enormous box office success of recent moves like Avengers: Endgame, Wonder Woman and the Batman franchise attests to our present societal fascination with heroes.
 Yet this fascination is a millennia-old phenomena.
 Gilgamesh, one of the oldest surviving literary works in the world, tells the story of a great hero and his accomplishments.
 What accounts for the enduring appeal of heroes throughout history, across cultures and in different forms of media?
 What connects ancient epic heroes like Gilgamesh to modern superheroes like Batman?
 This seminar will seek answers to these questions by comparatively studying a range of artistic texts depicting heroes.
-Course readings will include Gilgamesh, Beowulf, Watchmen, The Dark Knight Returns, as well as studies by Marco Arnaudo, Joseph Campbell and Grant Morrison, among others.
-Students in this seminar will have the option of taking part in a class excursion to see Marvel’s upcoming Black Widow movie
+Course readings will include Gilgamesh, Beowulf, Gladiator, The Dark Knight Returns, as well as studies by Marco Arnaudo, Joseph Campbell and Grant Morrison, among others

 FYSB BC1732 FEMINISM & POLITICS OF ANGER (WKSHOP).
 4.00 points.